A motivic version of the theorem of Fontaine and Wintenberger: The de-perfectoidification functor in characteristic 0

 inducing for any object $N$ of $\catT$ the following maps of long exact sequences

 Since the vertical compositions are isomorphisms for $M_1$ and $M_2$ we deduce that they all are, proving that $D$ corepresents $a_C$ as wanted. \end{proof}

 We remark that we used the fact that $\Lambda$ is a $\Q$-algebra at least twice in the proof of Theorem \ref{premain}: to allow for field extensions and correspondences using Theorem \ref{DA=DM} as well as to invert the map defined by multiplication by $p$.
-Nonetheless, it is expected that after inverting the Tate twist, Theorem \ref{DA=DM} also holds for $\Z[1/p]$-coefficients therefore providing a stable version of previous result with more general coefficients.

 The following fact is a straightforward corollary of Theorem \ref{premain}.

 \begin{prop} Let $\car K=0$.
 The motive $\LL\iota_!\Lambda(\widehat{\B}^1)$ is isomorphic to $\Lambda$. \end{prop}

 \begin{proof} In order to prove the claim, it suffices to prove that $\LL\iota_!\Lambda(\widehat{\B}^1)\cong\Lambda(\B^1)$.
 This follows from Proposition \ref{B1perf} and the description of $\LL\iota_!$ given in Theorem \ref{premain}. \end{proof}